No-Trade-No-Life/Yuan-Public-Workspace/README.md

 # Yuan-Public-Workspace

-the Public Workspace for AI / Human learning
+The public workspace for AI / Human learning.

 ## Contributors